KStocky/ShaderTestFramework/docs/StaticAssert.md

 ### 2. Conditions with commas

 Since `STATIC_ASSERT` is implemented as a macro, every comma is interpretted as a macro argument delimiter.
-A comma occurance of having a comma in your condition is if the condtion is using a type trait like `ttl::is_same<T, U>`.
+A common occurance of having a comma in your condition is if the condtion is using a type trait like `ttl::is_same<T, U>`.
 To avoid compilation errors due to this surround the condition with parentheses.

 ### 3. ttl::always_false<T>